How the Big Names Compare to the Experts

 Damage from inherent defects or from typical wear and tear is not covered.
-(Think gradual, expected deterioration like small scratches on back of a pendant.)
+(Think gradual, expected deterioration like small scratches on case of a watch.)

-Purposely damaging or losing your necklace won’t be covered.
+Purposely damaging or losing your watch won’t be covered.
 Fraud associated with voluntary parting isn’t either.
-If you sell your necklace and the check bounces, that’s not included.
+If you sell your watch and the check bounces, that’s not included.

 War & Authority